landesberg-design/plugin-ajax-load-more-pro/pro/ajax-load-more-paging/README.txt

 = Extend Ajax Load More with a numbered paging navigation! =

-Replace the default Ajax Load More lazy load/infinite scrolling functionality with a paging navigation system. http://connekthq.com/plugins/ajax-load-more/paging/
+Replace the default Ajax Load More lazy load/infinite scrolling functionality with an Ajax powered paging navigation system. http://connekthq.com/plugins/ajax-load-more/paging/

 == Installation ==